 “Polystyrene/plastic foam products” (foam coolers, cups, plates, packing peanuts, etc.) may not be sold, rented or supplied to customers

 There are specialty items that are not restricted or are exempt from restrictions.
 Please see the ordinance dated 9/24/19 and flyer for more information.

-To offer time for establishments to utilize current inventory and plan for future compliance, a 13 month grace period was built in so the ordinance will take effect on January 1, 2020.
+To offer time for establishments to utilize current inventory and plan for future compliance, a 13 month grace period was built in so the ordinance took effect on January 1, 2020.

 Survey Results: Results of a 2016 local survey (PDF) on plastic bags that received almost 5,000 responses from businesses and citizens who overwhelmingly support a ban on plastic bags.